Explore the flora and fauna of Franschhoek with a hike at La Motte

 For more articles about Mandela (Tata Madiba as he was affectionately known), check out Madiba's Greatest Film Moments or Touring Nelson Mandela's landmarks in Cape Town.
-Also work up a sweat at the annual Mandela walk and jog.
+Also check the latest Madiba statue.

 Spread the love, here is a list of community and social initiatives you can get involved with this Mandela Day and every day.